eslam-gomaa/Flexible_Network/README.md

 # Usage

+`NOTE` -- The project Tested & works well,

 > ### Installation
 >
-> Will be packages as a library later, (For now you can follow the following easy steps to start using it)
+> The project will be packages as a library later, (For now you can follow the following easy steps to start using it)

 ```bash
 git clone https://github.com/eslam-gomaa/Flexible_Network.git